Glendson/notification-service/README.md

 ## Description

-In this project, a backend was developed with NestJs and using Prisma to control the db, the objective of this project was to create a decoupled internal notification system using microservices architecture.
+In this project, a backend was developed with NestJs and using Prisma to control the db and kafka for messaging.
+The objective of this project was to create a decoupled internal notification system using microservices architecture.

 ## Technologies
 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.